Nondegeneracy properties and uniqueness of positive solutions to a class of fractional semilinear equations: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries} we first derive preliminary information on the shape and regularity of positive solutions of (\ref{eq:1.1RN}) and (\ref{eq:1.1}).
 In Section \ref{sec:nondegeneracy}, we then derive a Picone type identity for antisymmetric functions, which is a key tool in the analysis of nonradial solutions of the linearized problems associated with (\ref{eq:1.1RN}) and (\ref{eq:1.1}).
 In Section~\ref{sec:nonr-nond}, we then complete the proofs of the nonradial nondegeneracy results given in Theorems~\ref{th:nondeg}.
-In Section~\ref{sec:radi-nond-spec}, we prove the radial nondegeneracy of positive solutions of (\ref{eq:1.1-simplified}) and of positive ground state solutions of (\ref{eq:1.1-simplified-GS}).
-Section~\ref{sec:uniqueness-case-ball} is then devoted to the continuation argument which completes the proofs of Theorems~\ref{new-uniqueness-intervall} and~\ref{new-uniqueness-intervall-GS}.
+In Section~\ref{sec:radi-nond-spec}, we prove the radial nondegeneracy of positive solutions of (\ref{eq:1.1-simplified}), of positive ground state solutions of (\ref{eq:1.1-simplified-GS}) and of positive even solutions of (\ref{eq:1.1RN}) and (\ref{eq:1.1}) in the case $N=1$, $p=2$ and $s > \frac{1}{6}$.
+Section~\ref{sec:uniqueness-case-ball} is then devoted to the continuation argument which completes the proofs of Theorems~\ref{new-uniqueness-intervall},~\ref{new-uniqueness-AT} and~\ref{new-uniqueness-intervall-GS}.
+Section~\ref{special-case} contains the proof of Theorem~\ref{new-gagliardo-nirenberg-uniqueness}.
 Finally, in the appendix, we first provide a geometric lemma which is also used in the analysis of nonradial eigenfunctions.
 Moreover, we provide a variant of the fractional Hopf type lemma in \cite[Prop.
 2.2]{SV} with somewhat weaker assumptions, which is essential in our context.
-Finally, we state a topological lemma on curve intersection which is used in the analysis of nodal domains of the $s$-harmonic extensions of eigenfunctions of \eqref{eq:weighted-eigen-simplified} and \ref{eq:weighted-eigen-simplified-GS}.
+Finally, we state a topological lemma on curve intersection which is used in the analysis of nodal domains of the $s$-harmonic extensions of eigenfunctions of \eqref{eq:weighted-eigen-simplified} and \eqref{eq:weighted-eigen-simplified-GS}.